Noncommutative Bohnenblust--Hille inequalities

-\begin{rem} The main theorem of Huang, Chen and Preskill \cite[Theorem 5]{CHP} is actually a generalization of noncommutative Bohnenblust--Hille inequality, which admits \eqref{ineq:quantum bh} as a corollary \cite[Corollary 3]{CHP}.
+\begin{rem} The main theorem of Huang, Chen and Preskill \cite[Theorem 5]{CHP} is actually more general which admits \eqref{ineq:quantum bh} as a corollary \cite[Corollary 3]{CHP}.
 Their proof is different from ours and the constant they obtained is $C_d\sim d^{\mathcal{O}(d)}$ which is worse. \end{rem}